 a) Co-ordinate the competitors in the warm up arena

 b) Inspect the clothing and tack, ensuring the correctness and accordance with traditional British Dress and Tack.

 c) Control of each competitor as they proceed from the warm up arena to the competition arena.

 d) Monitor the conduct of the riders.

 e) The Paddock Commission must declare any irregularity to the President of the Jury

-a) A rider may compete in the same class with two different horses as long as he/she attempts to complete all phases with both horses.
+a) A rider may compete in the same class with a number of different horses as long as he/she attempts to complete all phases with both horses.

 b) Any rider has the right to complain to the Jury.
 A written complaint must be accompanied by a fee of one hundred pounds.
 If the complaint is upheld the fee will be returned, if the complaint is rejected the fee will not be returned.

 d) All competitors have the right to receive a written reply to their complaint.